 My previous posts have discussed the features of several reference managers, some of which are free and others that are paid.
 Last, but certainly not least, I would like to draw your attention to another free software, Zotero (pronounced zoh-TAIR-oh).

-Originally a Firefox add-on, Zotero now also has a standalone desktop application, which can be used along with add-ons for Firefox, Chrome and Safari.
+Originally a Firefox add-on, Zotero now also has a standalone desktop application, which can be used along with add-ons for Firefox, Chrome, and Safari.
 The browser extensions allow you to add references to your library with a single click, and if you have access to the PDF, Zotero will automatically download it to your library as well.

 However, Zotero doesn’t come with its own PDF viewer, so you can’t annotate or highlight articles in your library.
-Instead articles will open up with your default PDF viewer, which in my case is Foxit Reader.
+Instead, articles will open up with your default PDF viewer, which in my case is Foxit Reader.

-Organising your files is simple with Zotero as you can save searches of your library into subfolders.
+Organizing your files is simple with Zotero as you can save searches of your library into subfolders.
 Any new items that fit the criteria will automatically be assigned to the subfolders as they are added to your library.

 Citations are also incredibly easy with Zotero, either through using the plug-ins for Microsoft Word or Open Office or through exporting the entire library into several formats including BibTeX.
-You can even add references to e-mails and other programs by simply dragging and dropping from your Zotero library.
+You can even add references to e-mails and other programs by simply dragging and dropping them from your Zotero library.

 Syncing can be set to automatic, meaning changes appear in your online library not long after they occur, ensuring that your online account remains up-to-date.
-You aren’t limited to syncing only to Zotero, as you can also sync to WebDav enabled servers such as DropBox, Google Drive and Box.
+You aren’t limited to syncing only to Zotero, as you can also sync to WebDav enabled servers such as DropBox, Google Drive, and Box.

 A downside to Zotero is the lack of ease in adding existing PDFs to your library.
 Zotero doesn’t have a feature that allows you to import whole folders.
-Instead you can drag and drop highlighted PDFs directly into Zotero, which might take some time.
+Instead, you can drag and drop highlighted PDFs directly into Zotero, which might take some time.

 This finishes out our series on reference managers.
 The series is by no means a complete list of reference managers.
 Nor did I provide an exhaustive list of features.
 My aim was to simply introduce several of the more popular reference managers and highlight their outstanding features as well as their limitations.

-Hopefully you now have enough information to help you select the one most suited to your needs.
+Hopefully, you now have enough information to help you select the one most suited to your needs.